gammasim/simtools/docs/source/documentation.md

 The documentation is written in Markdown ([MyST flavor](https://myst-parser.readthedocs.io/en/latest/index.html) or reStructuredText (RST) format.
 Preference is given to Markdown, as more developers are familiar with it.
+The [numpy doc](https://numpydoc.readthedocs.io/en/latest/index.html) format is used for docstrings in the code.

 For writing and testing documentation locally: